The One Woman Idea

-The One Woman Idea is a 1929 American drama film directed by Berthold Viertel and written by Marion Orth.
+The One Woman Idea is a 1929 American Synchronized sound drama film directed by Berthold Viertel and written by Marion Orth.
+While the film has no audible dialog, it was released with a synchronized musical score with sound effects using the sound-on-film Movietone process.
 The film stars Rod La Rocque, Marceline Day, Shirley Dorman, Sharon Lynn, Sally Phipps and Ivan Lebedeff.
 The film was released on June 2, 1929, by Fox Film Corporation.